The quality of your customer service can make or break your business.

 As further proof, customer success influencer and Forbes Coaches Council author Jeannie Walters lists empathetic and engaging behavior as a trait of customer service superstars.

-16. “I appreciate you bringing this to our attention.”
+7. “I appreciate you bringing this to our attention.”

-Using “I appreciate you bringing this to our attention” effectively transforms a potential negative situation into a collaborative effort for improvement.
+Using “I appreciate you bringing this to our attention” effectively transforms a potentially negative situation into a collaborative effort for improvement.
 It should be followed by an assurance that the issue will be addressed or an inquiry into further details to deepen understanding.

 For example, a representative might say, “I appreciate you bringing this to our attention.
 Could you tell me more about what happened so we can make sure it doesn’t occur again?”
 This not only shows readiness to act on the feedback but also engages the customer in the problem-solving process.

-17. “We appreciate your feedback.”
+8. “We appreciate your feedback.”

 Similar to the previous customer service phrase, thanking a customer for feedback is a basic move you can execute that signals to your customer that your company is genuinely committed to problem-solving and improving the overall customer experience.

 Using the inclusive “we” instead of “I” signals to your customer that you are speaking on behalf of the entire company when you thank them for their feedback.
+This also allows you to ask for a product or service review!

-Pro-Tip: Customer Service consultant and author Shep Hyken recommends using a single-question survey to determine the quality of a customer’s interaction with your business.“The next time you call us, would you want the same person to take care of you?
+Pro Tip: Customer Service consultant and author Shep Hyken recommends using a single-question survey to determine the quality of a customer’s interaction with your business.“The next time you call us, would you want the same person to take care of you?
 Push 1 for yes and 2 for no.”

-18. “I can do that for you.”
+9. “I can do that for you.”

 When a customer requests something that is within your scope of execution, let him or her know.
 Again, this customer service phrase quickly signals that the conversation is heading towards a positive resolution of the customer’s problems.